Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 The Vishu Kani festival marks the first day of the ‘Meddam’ which is a Malayalam month, which according to the Gregorian calendar falls in the months of April and May.
 The word ‘Vishu’ in Sanskrit literally translates to ‘equal’.
 As mentioned earlier, it is a Malayalam festival that symbolises the Spring season and celebrates the Spring equinox.
 Vishu is a day that has an equal number of hours in the day as well as at night.
 It is a festival that celebrated the Spring festival and is known by different names in different parts of the country such as Ugadi in Andhra Pradesh and Karnataka, Bihu in Assam and Baisakhi in Punjab.

-This year the festival of Vishu falls on the Saturday, 15 April 2023.
+This year the festival of Vishu falls on Sunday, April 14, 2024

 According to Hindu Astrology, on the day of Vishu, the planet Sun transits to the zodiac Aries which is also known as the Mesha Rashi.
 On this day, the farmers plough their fields and also carry out various agricultural activities.